Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Experiments

-\paragraph{How good is the generation quality?} To evaluate the quality of our generation approach, we utilized AMT workers to rate the plausibility of 100 generated articles from \datasetname~ and determine the degree by which their answer to this question is influenced by the generated propaganda.
+\paragraph{How good is the generation quality?} To evaluate the quality of our generation approach, we asked AMT workers to rate the plausibility of 100 generated articles from \datasetname~ and determine the degree by which their answer to this question is influenced by the generated propaganda.
 Each article is rated by 3 workers.
-As a comparison, we also ask AMT workers to rate the plausibility of 100 generated articles from \textsc{Grover-gen}.
-The average plausibility scores for \datasetname~ and \textsc{Grover-gen} are 2.25 and 2.15 (out of 3), indicating that our generation approach has slight advantage over \textsc{Grover-gen} in terms of plausibility.
+For comparison, we also ask AMT workers to rate the plausibility of 100 generated articles from \textsc{Grover-gen}.
+The average plausibility scores for \datasetname~ and \textsc{Grover-gen} are 2.25 and 2.15 (out of 3), indicating that our generation approach has a slight advantage over \textsc{Grover-gen} in terms of plausibility.
 Furthermore, among the articles in \datasetname~ that are rated highly plausible, 29.2\% of the workers think that the generated propaganda highly affects their response (i.e. rated 3 out of 3) that the generated article is plausible.
-This demonstrates the effectiveness of our propaganda techniques in convincing the audience of the plausibility of generated articles.
+This demonstrates the effectiveness of our propaganda techniques in increasing the plausibility of generated articles.
 Survey details and score distributions are discussed in \Cref{apx:human_eval_details}.

-\paragraph{Benchmarking detectors} The performance of various detectors on the \datasetname~ dataset is shown in \Cref{tab:propanews_test_results}.
-We have the following observations.
-First, we find that \textsc{RoBERTa} and \textsc{Grover} demonstrate advantages over \textsc{Bert}.
-This could be explained by the fact that \textsc{RoBERTa} and \textsc{Grover} are pre-trained on news domain corpora, whereas \textsc{Bert} has no access to such domains during pre-training.
-In addition, we found that \textsc{HDSF} performs much worse than the other three models.
-This reflects that large-scale pre-training of language models brings more benefit to detection performance than explicit modeling of discourse-level features.